-The DHHS and THOs use an online recruitment system that allows for applications to be submitted electronically via advertisements listed on the Tasmanian Government Jobs Website (www.jobs.tas.gov.au).
+The THS uses an online recruitment system that allows for applications to be submitted electronically via advertisements listed on the Tasmanian Government Jobs Website (www.jobs.tas.gov.au).

 You are encouraged to apply online so that you can build your profile with your resume/curriculum vitae (CV), copies of your qualifications and credentials that can be used when applying for positions in the future.
-You can, however, also apply be emailing your application or sending your hard copy application to the contact person listed on the vacancy advertisement.
-If sending a hard copy applicant it is important to consider delivery times to ensure that your application is received before the closing deadline.
+You can, however, also apply by emailing your application or sending your hard copy application to the contact person listed on the vacancy advertisement.
+If sending a hard copy application it is important to consider delivery times to ensure that your application is received before the closing deadline.